Meeks History, Family Crest & Coats of Arms

 - Gregory Weldon Meeks (b.
 1953), American politician, Democratic member of the United States House of Representatives

-- Cordell D. Meeks, American Democrat politician, Delegate to Democratic National Convention from Kansas, 1948
+- Cordell D. Meeks, American Democratic Party politician, Delegate to Democratic National Convention from Kansas, 1948

-- Benjamin F. Meeks, American Democrat politician, Postmaster at El Dorado, Kansas, 1894-98
+- Benjamin F. Meeks, American Democratic Party politician, Postmaster at El Dorado, Kansas, 1894-98

 - Barbara Meeks, American Republican politician, Delegate to Republican National Convention from Texas, 2012

 - ...
 (Another 24 notables are available in all our PDF Extended History products and printed products wherever possible.)